 - Trim off the fennel stalks and the root end.
 Cut fennel bulb in half and discard tough outer layers.
 Slice the remaining fennel crosswise.

 - Heat olive oil in a large pot and over medium heat.
-Add leek, celery, carrots and ½ tsp of salt and and sauté for 5-7 minutes until vegetables are soft.
+Add leek, celery, carrots and ½ teaspoon of salt and and sauté for 5-7 minutes until vegetables are soft.

 - Add garlic and sauté for 30 more seconds.